 Provides a general background in basic processes (learning and memory), cognitive processes, social psychology, developmental psychology, clinical/personality psychology, and statistics and research design.

-Choose 1 Major and 1 Minor Concentration Area
+Choose 1 Primary and 1 Secondary Concentration Area

 This major allows you to focus your coursework in the disciplines of Anthropology, Criminal Justice, Economics, History, Political Science, Psychology, Sociology.